lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

 - See [The Nephilim][AH] for more details on the nature and origin of the nephilim.

-Magically speaking, contracts can be generalized in a few ways, depending on its precise nature.
+Magically speaking, contracts can be generalised in a few ways, depending on its precise nature.

 - A written contract is (unknown to the nephilim) essentially a highly modern form of runes.
 You use magic inherited from the Virtues to give your writing power, in this case power inherited from the Thrones to compel the will of those bound by the contract.
-The contract may be further infused by the Powers to give it duration, and (almost always) may depend on the existence of the paper/parchement contract to ensure its persistence.
-Some nephilim communities have realized that destroying the physical contract will (usually) destroy the magical contract.
+The contract may be further infused by the Powers to give it duration, and (almost always) may depend on the existence of the paper/parchment contract to ensure its persistence.
+Some nephilim communities have realised that destroying the physical contract will (usually) destroy the magical contract.
-- Magical Contracts, for unknown reasons, are not nearly as successful at binding the will as more specialized magic like the [Imperius] curse.
+- Magical Contracts, for unknown reasons, are not nearly as successful at binding the will as more specialised magic like the [Imperius] curse.
 See [Magical Contracts][AF] for details.
 Nephilim, not understanding the fine grained conditions outlined there, do not understand why some contracts work and others do not.
-- Some nephilim believe that artifacts can create contracts and bind people to them.
+- Some nephilim believe that artefacts can create contracts and bind people to them.
   - In actually, these objects have the contract inscribed on them, usually in the form of runes, almost always hidden or obscured from view.
   - These objects cannot unilaterally bind anyone.
 Users must be bound by